Stephen V of Moldavia

 Stephen was born after July 1496 in the capital city of Suceava, as the posthumous son of his father Alexandru of Moldavia, then the older son and heir of Stephen III the Great.
 His mother was Maria Asenina-Palaiologina a native Constantinopolitan of Byzantine imperial heritage.
 About 1–2 years after his birth due to succession for the throne ambitions by his step grandmother, Maria Voichița (3rd wife of Stephen III) who wanted to secure it to her son Bogdan-Vlad (future Bogdan III the One-Eyed), his mom takes him back to Constantinople where he will spend most part of his life before acceding to the throne at age 42.
-Based on his maternal origin and uprising in the Christian community of Constantinople as well as his direct nomination by the sultan he can be considered the first Phanariote ruler of Moldavia.
+Based on his maternal origin and uprising in the Christian community of Constantinople as well as his direct nomination by the sultan he can be considered the first " Phanariote" -like ruler of Moldavia.

-In the summer of 1538 he is appointed by sultan Suleiman the Magnificent as "Voievode & Hospodar" of Moldavia and he will participate in the campaign against his predecessor and uncle Petru IV Rareş.
+In the summer of 1538 he is appointed by sultan Suleiman the Magnificent as "Voievode & Hospodar" of Moldavia and he will participate in the campaign against his predecessor and uncle Petru IV Rareș.
 Petru was preparing to fight against overwhelming odds the sultan's army but he was deserted by most of his troops under the command of his grand boyars (nobles) the hetman (army commander) Mihul and logothete Trotusanul.
 Petru then flees in exile in Transylvania.
 Suleiman enters the city of Suceava, captures Moldavian treasury, battle flags and princely artifacts including Stephen IIIs sword and convokes formally the "Sfatul Tarii" (National Assembly) who sanctions unanimously his choice for the throne - Stephen V. As punishment for his predecessor's disobedience Suleiman also annexed the fortress of Tighina with surrounding area, a further territorial loss for Moldavia after prior conquest of Kilia and Cetatea Alba (Asprokastron) in 1484.
 This extended the country's vulnerability to attacks from South-West and caused discontent among the boyar elite and wider population.
 However otherwise the sultan renews Moldavia's autonomy and self rule and keeps unchanged the tribute at 10,000 gold coins annually.